mui/mui-x/docs/src/pages/components/data-grid/pagination/pagination.md

 Use the `pageSize` prop to control the size of the pages.

-You can use the `onPageSizeChange` to listen to changes to the page size and update the prop accordingly.
+You can use the `onPageSizeChange` prop to listen to changes to the page size and update the prop accordingly.

 {{"demo": "pages/components/data-grid/pagination/PageSizeControlled.js", "bg": "inline"}}